rust-lang/rust/src/doc/reference.md

 }
 ```

-In this example, the trait `Printable` occurs as an trait object in both the
+In this example, the trait `Printable` occurs as a trait object in both the
 type signature of `print`, and the cast expression in `main`.

 ### Type parameters